Does Food Heal?

 "In my search for the cause of degeneration of the human

 face and the dental organs I have been unable to find an

 approach to the problem through the study of affected

 individuals and diseased tissues.
 In my two volume work,

 Dental Infections, Oral and Systemic and Dental Infection,

-and the Degenerative Diseases, I reviewed at length the
+, I reviewed at length the

 researches that I had conducted to throw light on this problem.